 Remember, shared accounts give another person equal access to the funds secured by the account.
 This may be a spouse, sibling, account executor, trustee, your adult son or daughter, or someone else.
-It's very important that the person you're sharing an account with is over 18 years old and is someone you trust to have access to ALL of your funds.
+It's very important that the person you're sharing an account with is 18 years old or older and is someone you trust to have access to ALL of your funds.

 Is there an additional charge for using the shared accounts feature?